Free Jewelry Appraisal App Guide: Marks, Stones, Metal, Settings, Condition and Next Steps

 Can a free jewelry appraisal app tell me the exact value?

 No. It can help identify visible clues and comparable sale patterns.
-A final value depends on condition, authenticity, stone testing, weight, provenance, and demand.
+A final value depends on condition, originality, stone testing, weight, provenance, and demand.

 Is a jewelry app better than searching the mark online?